codingwithsasquatch/serverless_ninjas_workshop/4-Functions_Lab/readme.md

 1. In another new window go to [https://aka.ms/eventgen](https://aka.ms/eventgen) in a web browser

-1. Select Event Hub as the messaging service
+1. Select Event Grid as the messaging service

     ![eventgen Event Grid](images/eventgen_eventgrid.png "eventgen Event Grid")